-In Nebraska’s 1st Congressional District, the seat formerly held by Rep. Jeff Fortenberry, whoafter he was about of a foreign national, State Senator Mike Flood won.
+In Nebraska’s 1st Congressional District, the seat formerly held by Rep. Jeff Fortenberry, who resigned in march after he was convicted of lying to federal authorities about an illegal campaign donation of a foreign national, State Senator Mike Flood won.
 Flood, who had three rivals, had been endorsed by Ricketts and former Nebraska Governor Dave Heineman.

 He is facing Democratic state Sen. Patty Pansing Brooks, who won the Democratic primary on Tuesday night.
 The two also compete in a separate race on June 28 to complete the remainder of Fortenberry’s term.